Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Experiments

 \section{Experiments}

-In this section, we validate our theoretical predictions in two settings: a \emph{linear regression simulation} that is consistent with our analytical assumptions, and \emph{Variational Autoencoders (VAEs) on MNIST} that illustrate practical behavior under iterative retraining and filtering.
-In both cases, the empirical results closely follow our theoretical analysis.
+In this section, we validate our theoretical predictions across three settings: a \emph{linear regression simulation} that is consistent with our analytical assumptions, alongside \emph{Variational Autoencoders (VAEs) on MNIST} and fine-tuning a pretrained \texttt{SmolLM2-135M} \citep{allal2025smollm2smolgoesbig} on a large-scale news summarization task, which together illustrate practical behavior under iterative retraining and filtering.
+Across all settings, the empirical results closely align with our theoretical predictions.
+Experimental code used to generate the results is publicly available at \url{https://github.com/liuqiyuanhhh/Verified-Synthetic-Data}.